 This book has a lot of great information about types of insulin and how to determine the correct dose.
 If you are new to the world of insulin, this is a great read.

-This is the book I am currently reading.
-Even though I am not yet using an insulin pump, this book has provided a lot of really useful information.
-It contains a lot of new information which is not covered in the other books on this page.
+This book contains a lot of new information which is not covered in the other books on this page.
 It covers really practical things like how does an insulin pump work, what type of infusion set to use, and how much tubing to buy.

 It also goes in depth into WHY spending all of this effort to control your blood glucose levels is a smart reason….
 Ever wonder why doctors are so sure that getting your A1C low is important?
 They’ve done studies that show that people who have better A1C are less likely to have any serious side effects.
 They actually had to stop a study early because side effects like going blind were happening in the group of people who were only taking insulin once a day (which was the standard treatment then).
 Intensive insulin therapy by using an insulin pump or multiple daily injections became the standard of care BECAUSE it’s proven that intensive insulin treatment cause a person’s blood glucose to be closer to normal and this stops blindness and kidney failure, as well as other serious long-term health effects!!!